wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 ### jQuery.valueview.Expert

-Experts are widgets that deal with data values.
-An expert may provide the functionality to display and/or edit a specific data value type or data values suitable for a certain data type. <code>jQuery.valueview.Expert</code> is the base constructor for such experts.
+Experts are widgets that deal with editing data values.
+An expert provides the functionality to edit a specific data value type or data values suitable for a certain data type. <code>jQuery.valueview.Expert</code> is the base constructor for such experts.

-### jQuery.valueview.BifidExpert

-<code>jQuery.valueview.BifidExpert</code> is an abstract definition of an expert whose responsibilities are shared by two experts - one expert for edit and one for view mode.

 ### jQuery.valueview.ExpertFactory